pknielski/pknielski.github.io/_posts/2019-08-20-augustgarden.md

 I was thinking this week about how I garden, that I grow things that I don’t necessarily eat.
 And then I realized that my dad did this.
 This was especially true about watermelons.
 He LOVED growing watermelons.
 But he never (or maybe rarely) ate them.
 He just liked the growing.
 I feel I’m similar; I grow hot peppers that my family doesn’t eat and that I rarely do.
 I plant various lettuces but rarely get to them before they bolt.
 Maybe I’m lazy, or maybe I’m a better grower of slow things. 😊 I like the veg I grow, but I get more satisfaction from growing and harvesting than I do eating them.
 For me, and perhaps other gardeners, it truly is the growing that is the focus and the source of my pleasure.
 I also love to give veg away.

-So here’s my garden as of mid-August, Note the empty bed: my yellow squash developed powdery mildew while I was abroad so I had to rip it out.
+So here’s my garden as of mid-August.

+Note the empty bed: my yellow squash developed powdery mildew while I was abroad so I had to rip it out.
 Boo.

 ![emptybed](/assets/images/emptysquashbed.jpg)